karfau/as3-depending/README.md

     var tweetService:TweetService = myResolver.get(TweetService);
 ```

-The resolver will create an instance of `TweetService` and call `fetchDependencies` using itself as the argument.
+The `resolver` will create an instance of `TweetService` and call `fetchDependencies` using itself as the argument.
-Lets assume `UrlShorter` is a really simple class, with no external dependencies, in this case the resolver just creates a new instance of the class.
-To create an instance of ITweetClient the resolver needs to know how this dependency should be resolved, before it gets asked for an instance of `TweetService`.
+Lets assume `UrlShorter` is a really simple class, with no external dependencies, in this case the `resolver` just creates a new instance of the class.
+To create an instance of `ITweetClient` the `resolver` has to contain a **definition** for how this dependency should be resolved, before it gets asked for an instance of `TweetService`.
 If that has not happened, it will throw an `UnresolvedDependencyError`.

 ### Option 2: constructor injection a.k.a. factory methods

-If you don't like classes having to implement an interface to allow DI detection and you love constructor arguments as much as I do?
-Easy as pie:
+If you don't like classes having to implement an interface to allow DI detection and you love constructor arguments as much as I do, that's easy as pie:

 ```ActionScript
     public class TweetService{